Skip to main content

 • Rotate keys periodically and re-register the public key with Waftpay.

-• Use different key pairs for sandbox and production.
+• Use different key pairs for Sandbox and Production.

 1) Create your key pair (RSA 2048)